quijaman1988/SusanBuckDWAnotes/03_Laravel/20_Production_Database_Setup.md

 Here is a summary of the steps we'll take (all on the production server) to get this done:

-1. Make sure your production code is up to date
+1. Make sure your production code is up to date.
 2. Find your default MySQL password.
 3. Create a new database.
 4. Set up these credentials in your production `.env` file
-5. Run migrations (to build tables) and seeders (to fill tables)
+5. Run migrations (to build tables) and seeders (to fill tables).